-The Group continues to conduct on-going scenario-based risk analyses, considering the high level of uncertainty, to anticipate impacts on: revenue, working capital, and asset values.
-At the same time, the Group is also adapting its strategy over medium and long term to enable and continue sustainable growth in the changing landscape through investments in digital assets, omni-channel, agile business model and operational excellence programs.
+As the effect of COVID-19 on businesses continues to evolve, there are potential risks and uncertainties impacting the business.
+To ensure continued resilience, the Group continues to update its plans and liquidity optimization processes, taking into account alternative scenarios for the duration of the pandemic and pattern of economic recovery.
+Business continuity plan, disaster recovery and crisis management programmes are linked to the risk management framework to support effective management of disruptive events.
+At the same time, the Group is adapting its strategy over medium and long term to enable and continue sustainable growth in the changing landscape through investments in digital assets, omni-channel, agile business model and operational excellence programs.